Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 - Current operational data, immutable approved snapshots and generated official documents are different functions and should not be conflated.
 - Before formalizing the Data Model, lifecycle/state/event/progress semantics must be validated against the real business process.
 - User corrections to actual NURA work take precedence over generic architecture patterns when they are credible and consistent with governing constraints.
-- Project business activity and permission to initiate expenditures are different facts: the applicable Authorizing Basis makes the Project `Active`, while expenditure initiation remains subject to Setup readiness and explicit Operational Authorization.
+- Project business activity and permission to initiate expenditures are different facts: satisfaction of the applicable Authorizing Basis Requirement makes the Project `Active`, while expenditure initiation remains subject to Setup readiness and explicit Operational Authorization.
 - Planning approval is not expenditure authorization: Research Needs and Procurement Plan may be prepared/approved during Setup/readiness work before Operational Authorization, while a formal Procurement Request remains the expenditure-initiation boundary.
 - Funding delay is a separate operational/financial condition; it should not distort the Project lifecycle merely to make the problem visible.
 - For external grants, practical NURA lifecycle activation should wait for the signed + registered Agreement to be recorded with official registration details rather than introducing unnecessary transient states for a short signature-to-registration interval.